paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-041-cooperative-forestry-assistance.md

   (B) prescribing such rules as the Secretary determines necessary to ensure a fair and reasonable application of the limitations established under this subsection; and

   (C) ensuring that no person receives duplicative payments or assistance under this section, the Cooperative Forestry Assistance Act of 1978 ([16 U.S.C.
-2101](./chapter-041-cooperative-forestry-assistance.md#section-2101) et seq.), and the environmental quality incentives program established under chapter 4 of subtitle D of title XII of the Food Security Act of 1985 [[16 U.S.C.
+2101](./chapter-041-cooperative-forestry-assistance.md#section-2101) et seq.), and the environmental quality incentives program established under subchapter A of chapter 4 of subtitle D of title XII of the Food Security Act of 1985 [[16 U.S.C.
 3839aa](./chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md#section-3839aa) et seq.], or other Federal program.

 **(d) Definitions** As used in this section—